RaviTambade/SDM/pmp.md

 - A project plan is created that records the work to be done, who will do it, the development schedule and the work products.
 - Managers use the plan to support project decision making and as a way of measuring progress.

 #### Plan-Driven Development – Pros and Cons

-The arguments in favor of a plan-driven approach are that early planning allows organizational issues (availability of staff, other projects, etc.) to be closely taken into account, and that potential problems and dependencies are discovered before the project starts, rather than once the project is underway.
+- The arguments in favor of a plan-driven approach are that early planning allows organizational issues (availability of staff, other projects, etc.) to be closely taken into account, and that potential problems and dependencies are discovered before the project starts, rather than once the project is underway.
-The principal argument against plan-driven development is that many early decisions have to be revised because of changes to the environment in which the software is to be developed and used.
+- The principal argument against plan-driven development is that many early decisions have to be revised because of changes to the environment in which the software is to be developed and used.

-- Project Plans
+#### Project Plans
 In a plan-driven development project, a project plan sets out the resources available to the project, the work breakdown and a schedule for carrying out the work.

-- Plan Sections
+- <b>Plan Sections</b>
 	- Introduction
 	- Project organization
 	- Risk analysis